atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/O6b_Image_91.png)

-8. Expand the top-level Span ?Tags? section to reveal the attributes captured.
-The attribute value for ?flogo.flow.id? can be used to find log entries relating to this particular flow.
+8. Expand the top-level Span 'Tags' section to reveal the attributes captured.
+The attribute value for 'flogo.flow.id' can be used to find log entries relating to this particular flow.

 ![](/images/GOg_Image_92.gif)